The best local trends in style and shopping this year

 Best Sexcessory: Naughty Bags

-Artist Shawn Holpfer is leveraging his design know-how to reduce pregnancy and STI rates among at-risk teens.
+Cramer-Kesselt is leverage their design know-how to reduce pregnancy and STI rates among at-risk teens.
 How?
 By launching a line of brightly colored, creatively labeled condoms called Naughty Bags.
 And they’re free.

 Most Stylish: Lex Allen

 When artist, photographer and musician (New Age Narcissism) Lex Allen is in the house, you can’t help but notice.
 Whether he’s donning high heels and a kimono, or a suit and a head wrap, he cuts a figure that’s both outrageous and totally spot on.
 Here, Lex shares some of his fashion philosophy.

 The jacket and shirt are from a store called La’Aro on Brady Street.
 It’s owned by a woman from Nigeria and the clothes are very vibrant and colorful.
 Pattern on pattern is so much fun, and that’s what I’ve got going on here.